Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Statistical methods

 For the alternative, one may consider a beneficial treatment effect (i.e. a win ratio greater than 1), which we express as

 Otherwise, one may simply consider the two-sided alternative (i.e. a win ratio different from 1), which we express as

 Taken together, this testing framework is most naturally read as a test of stochastic dominance with respect to $W$ rather than a statement about a single point estimate of the win ratio.
 For instance, under the one-sided alternative $H_A^{(1)}$, a statistically significant result supports the conclusion that, over the entire follow-up window $[0,\tau]$, the subjects in the experimental arm tends to win more often than it loses.
 This implies that the treatment stochastically delays both recurrent events and the terminal event.
-Mao et al. \cite{Mao2022-qd} also provided such an interpretation of their hypotheses.